 The Proceedings of the New York State Communication Association publishes the Proceedings for the Convention of the New York State Communication Association.
 Papers are accepted to appear in the issue associated with the Convention in which they were presented.
 All papers, including those for the Undergraduate Student Papers, are blind peer-reviewed.
 Keynote addresses and GIFT panel submissions are not refereed.

 Call for Papers

-The Editors of the NYSCA Proceedings issue the following Call for Papers:
+The Editor of the NYSCA Proceedings issues the following Call for Papers:

 Reason and Respect (Journals)